<?xml version="1.0" encoding="UTF-8"?>

 </author>

-<link rel="alternate" type="text/html" href="https://www.wlawgroupca.com/blog/2026/05/creating-a-parenting-plan-during-a-high-conflict-divorce-in-ca/" />
+<link rel="alternate" type="text/html" href="https://www.wlawgroupca.com/blog/2026/07/questions-to-ask-a-california-tax-attorney-during-a-consultation/" />

 <taxo:topics><![CDATA[-]]></taxo:topics>

-<span style="font-weight: 400;">At </span><a href="https://www.wlawgroupca.com/" data-wpel-link="internal"><span style="font-weight: 400;">Weed Law Group, PC</span></a><span style="font-weight: 400;">, our San Francisco Bay area family law attorneys can help you draft and negotiate a parenting plan in your high-conflict divorce.
-We’re here and ready to help. </span>
+<span style="font-weight: 400;">At </span><a href="https://www.wlawgroupca.com/" data-wpel-link="internal"><span style="font-weight: 400;">Weed Law Group, PC</span></a><span style="font-weight: 400;">, our California tax law attorneys are here to help.
+We help businesses handle tax-related claims, planning, and other issues the right way. </span>

 <ul>